-- 601.1 Signs Imitating Warning Signals.
-No sign shall display intermittent lights resembling the flashing lights customarily used in traffic signals or in police, fire, ambulance, or rescue vehicles, nor shall any sign use the words "stop," "danger," or any other word, phrase, symbol, or character in a manner that might mislead or confuse the driver of an automobile. - 601.2 Signs Within A Street or Highway Right-of-Way.
-Except as herein provided, no sign whatsoever, whether temporary or permanent except traffic signs and signals and information signs erected by a public agency, is permitted within any street or highway right-of-way. - 601.3 Certain Attached and Painted Signs.
-Signs painted on or attached to trees, fence posts, and telephone or other utility poles or signs painted on or attached to rocks or other natural features or painted on the roofs of buildings are prohibited.
+- A. Signs imitating warning signals.
+No sign shall display intermittent lights resembling the flashing lights customarily used in traffic signals or in police, fire, ambulance, or rescue vehicles, nor shall any sign use the words "stop," "danger," or any other phrase, symbol, or character in a manner that might mislead or confuse the driver of an automobile. - B. Signs within street or highway rights-of-way.
+No sign, whether temporary or permanent, except traffic signs, signals, and information signs erected by a public agency approved by the zoning administrator, is permitted within any street or highway right-of-way. - C. Certain attached and painted signs.
+Signs painted on or attached to trees, fence posts, and telephone or other utility poles or signs painted on, attached to rocks or other natural features, or painted on the roofs of buildings are prohibited. - D. Off Premise signs, including billboards shall not be allowed within the town limits, whether freestanding or affixed to a structure.
+No billboard or sign containing a commercial message related to goods, services, events, products, or other commercial activities that are not offered on the same premises on which the sign is located should be permitted.
+This shall include advertisements by religious or nonprofit organizations but exclude municipal, county or state agencies.